zencart/documentation/content/user/template/page_types.md

 The following types of pages are provided by Zen Cart:

-a) Regular pages, such as product_info.
+- Standard Pages such as product_info.
+These pages each have their own layout, according to the content they are displaying.

-b) Listing pages, such as specials, which show multiple products.
+- [Listing Pages](/user/template/listing_page_layout/), such as specials, which show multiple products.
+Many listing pages have common layout elements.

-c) [Define pages](/user/template/define_pages/), such as the Shipping Information page, which display content created by the storeowner.
+- [Define Pages](/user/template/define_pages/), such as the Shipping Information page, which display content created by the storeowner.
 A fixed set of define pages is provided.

-d) [EZ-Pages](/user/ezpages/what_are_ezpages/), which display content according to the needs of the storeowner; an unlimited number of EZ-Pages may be created.
+- [EZ-Pages](/user/ezpages/what_are_ezpages/), which display content according to the needs of the storeowner; an unlimited number of EZ-Pages may be created.

 In addition, you may add pages to your store by [creating a new page](/user/customizing/add_pages#create-a-new-page).